World Resources Forum 2019 Geneva – Save the Date

 October 23 - October 24

 Geneva, October 23-24, 2019.
 “Anchoring Natural Resources and Raw Materials Management for Achieving Sustainable Consumption and Production” is the leading theme of WRF2019, to be held in Geneva, October 23-24, 2019.
-The format will have all elements of the successful multi-stakeholder “WRF flagship” dialogue, as developed since 2011: 2 days with a mix of plenary sessions and co-created workshops with conference partners, resulting in a conference summary or statement, scientific sessions, business technology and innovation trade fair and exhibition, celebration of UN Day (24 October), press conferences, active social media/youth outreach, and a lively social program.
+The format will have all elements of the successful multi-stakeholder “WRF flagship” dialogue, as developed since 2011: 2 days with a mix of plenary sessions and co-created workshops with conference partners, resulting in a conference summary or statement, scientific sessions, and plenary discussions for business, policy-makers, and regional partners.

 There is a growing awareness that we must manage our natural resources better.
 Supplies of (critical) materials are not evenly distributed.
 Mining of primary materials and recycling of secondary materials face ever increasing economic, environmental and social challenges.
 Policymakers start to realize that inadequate global management of materials has adverse impacts on security of supply, technological innovation and livelihoods and quality of life of people worldwide.
 World Resources Forum 2017, held in Geneva, has been a wake-up call, confirming that much effort is needed to achieve the goals of the Paris Climate Agenda and the Sustainable Development Goals (SDGs) by strengthening resource-efficiency policies worldwide.
 The need for drastic improvements of global governance of raw materials was highlighted, just as the need for sound environmental and social standards for the extractive industry and standards and policy frameworks for guaranteeing sustainable recycling of secondary materials.